manishrana7/icet-manish/doc/userguide/source/basic/construct_cluster_expansion.rst

 .. note::

   Here we have used the :class:`CrossValidationEstimator
-  <icet.CrossValidationEstimator>` as it is probably the most common optimizer
+  <icet.fitting.CrossValidationEstimator>` as it is probably the most common
-  used in practice.
-There are, however, :ref:`other optimizers <optimizers>` that can be highly useful for certain applications.
+  optimizer used in practice.
+There are, however, :ref:`other optimizers
+  <optimizers>` that can be highly useful for certain applications.

 Finalizing the cluster expansion
 --------------------------------